egomobile/node-azuread-auth/README.md

   initServerForAzureADBearerStrategy(app);

   // use middleware by 'withAzureADBearer()' to validate and extract
-  // bearer token by Azure AD instance app.get("/", [withAzureADBearer()], async (request, response) => {
+  // bearer token of Azure AD instance app.get("/", [withAzureADBearer()], async (request, response) => {
-    // at this point we have a value token here console.log("authInfo", request.authInfo);
+    // at this point we have a valid token here console.log("authInfo", request.authInfo);
   });